gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## You are not taught SQL

 SQL is one of if not the most important skill to have in Data Science.
 Without any knowledge of SQL, you will not be able to query the databases where your data lies in order to get the data you need in the format which your model requires.
 Sure you can dump a table to a file and then just use [Pandas](https://pandas.pydata.org/) to do the rest, but that won't get you very far.

+What if your database spans in the hundreds of GBs, if not TBs?.
+The general rule of thumb is that in Pandas you need ten times the amount of RAM that you do data.
+This means that for just 1GB of data you'll need 10GB of RAM.
 Databases are far more efficient at processing data than a library like Pandas which is why I always recommend to do as much processing as possible in the database and only extract the data as a last resort once you really need a library like Pandas to continue with your work.
+This is not to say that there aren't more efficient libraries than Pandas[2], however there is an efficiency v.s complexity trade-off which you will have to make.

 ## How to improve your Data Science skills